-The peer will rebuild the databases using the v2.x data format the first time it starts.
 Because rebuilding the databases can be a lengthy process (several hours, depending on the size of your databases), monitor the peer logs to check the status of the rebuild.
 Every 1000th block you will see a message like [lockbasedtxmgr] CommitLostBlock -> INFO 041 Recommitting block [1000] to state database indicating the rebuild is ongoing.

-If the database is not dropped as part of the upgrade process, the peer start will return an error message stating that its databases are in the old format and must be dropped using the peer node upgrade-dbs command above (or dropped manually if using CouchDB state database).
-The node will then need to be restarted again.
+If the database is not dropped as part of the upgrade process, the peer start will return an error message stating that its databases are in the old format and must be dropped using the peer node upgrade-dbs command above.
+The node will then need to be restarted.